Payday Loans and the Hidden Cost of Bank Fees

 A recently released report by the Consumer Financial Protection Bureau (CFPB) found that nearly half of 20,000 payday loan accounts had racked up an average of $185 in insufficient funds bank fees during an 18-month period.
 Among those accounts, nearly one-third of borrowers had a mandatory closure of their checking accounts for too many failed payment requests.

 Payday Lenders Aggressively Abusing Authority

-When a person is approved for a payday loan, they can opt to have the funds deposited immediately into their checking account.
+When a person is approved for a fast payday loan, they can opt to have the funds deposited immediately into their checking account.
 Repayments are arranged as automatic deductions from the same checking account on the borrower’s normal paydays.
 While the majority of payments are made on time, the 6 percent of borrowers who have experienced a failed request have discovered just how devastating even one transaction can be on their already fragile financial future.

 When a withdrawal request is denied, lenders can continue to submit inquiries in an effort to collect the money.
 In the absence of federal laws governing the issue, each bank decides how many requests a merchant can submit per business day.
 Most of the large banks have set the limit at four.
 This policy allows lenders to break up the ACH deductions into smaller amounts in an effort to recover at least a portion of the payment.
 A withdrawal request that is even $1 more than the balance in the checking account can trigger an avalanche of overdraft and insufficient funds from the bank and the creditor.

 In an article with the New York Times, CFPB Director Richard Cordray indicated that this behavior is an abuse of the lender’s “preferential access to people’s accounts.”